markdoc/docs/pages/docs/faq.md

 ```
 {% /markdoc-example %}

-At present, the `allowIndentation` option is still experimental and is not enabled by default.
-We may choose to enable it by default in a future version of Markdoc, however.
+The `allowIndentation` option is experimental and is not enabled by default.
 When the option is enabled, it is not possible to use indent-based code blocks.
 We strongly recommend using [fenced code blocks](https://spec.commonmark.org/0.30/#fenced-code-blocks) instead of indent-based code blocks regardless of whether you intend to take advantage of the `allowIndentation` option.

 {% callout type="warning" %}
 Markdoc content that incorporates arbitrary levels of indentation via the `allowIndentation` option may not be compatible with other CommonMark-compliant Markdown processing tools.